 We are a 36-acre community-owned farm ten minutes walk from a small busy town, four miles from Lands End and one mile from the coast.
 Our vision is to develop a self-financing, community-led, food-growing initiative to benefit the community in an economically, environmentally and socially sustainable way.
 We have 300 free-range hens, 5 bee-hives, 6 acres of vegetables, six polytunnels, a farm shop, a veg-box scheme, stalls at local farmer's markets, community events and workshops.

-There's always lots to be done, with opportunities to help with a variety of work including animal care, horticulture, agriculture, community engagement...and more!
+There's always lots to be done, with opportunities to help with a variety of work including animal care, horticulture, agriculture, community engagement, pollinator garden...and more!

 Accommodation is in the farmhouse.
 One of your hosts lives one mile away, the other lives alongside wwoofers in the farmhouse.
 We have a four-bed female dormitory and a three-bed male dormitory in the farmhouse for wwoofers.
 Meals are shared.
 We try to have an average of 5 wwoofers at any time.
 We are registered with the Wholesome Foods Association.

 |Preview host||This family run 50 acre farm is located near Cheddar, in the Mendip Hills.
 We grow organic vegetables, and keep hens, bees and rare breeds.
 The Longhorn Cattle, together with the Wiltshire Horn Sheep are utilised in the conservation grazing plan.
 The farm is a county wildlife site, and we are introducing a scrub management plan.
 We aim to restore the species-rich hedges and dry-stone walls over the next few years. |